ForeshorteningIsHard/infotc-1000/activities.md

 I have fallen apart, lost motivation, lost track, and ultimately feel as if I've lost myself in the midst of it all.
 In all honesty I have considered dropping out or changing my major, but none interest me.
-But when I did previously engage in school, besides [fencing](https://mizzourec.com/programs/sports-competition/club-sports/fencing/), I was a part of the Office of Undergraduate Research.
+But when I did previously engage in school, besides [fencing](https://mizzourec.com/programs/sports-competition/club-sports/fencing/), I was a part of the _Office of Undergraduate Research_.

 ![image](https://user-images.githubusercontent.com/101874703/159096781-c97dc6cb-e067-4af8-a3b5-36f213ff0bb8.png)